Where things are. Near or far? Above or below other objects? Right or left?

 Why Is Learning About Space and Place Important?

-Thinking about spaces and places helps us every day as we:
+Thinking about space and place helps us every day as we:

 Plan the best route to school.